How to migrate automation flows

 • Ensure the Automation for Jira plugin (version 7.2.6 or later) or Automation for Jira Lite plugin (version 7.3.3 or later) is enabled in your Data Center instance.

-• Review your automation rules, especially those with cross-project dependencies
+• Review your automation flows, especially those with cross-project dependencies

-• Understand that some components may need reconfiguration after migration
+• Understand that some steps may need reconfiguration after migration

 • The following features are not included in migration: